Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

 ### Epic - Data Visualization, Cleaning, and Preparation

-* **User Story** - As a data analyst, I want to visualize the most correlated variables with SalePrice, so that I can meet the client’s requirement to understand how attributes relate to house prices.
+* **User Story** - As a data analyst, I want to visualize the most correlated variables with SalePrice, so that I can meet the client’s requirement to understand how attributes relate to house prices. **Business Requirement 1**

     * Acceptance Criteria: